 About the program

-Our program is a partnership with Westgate Biodiversity: Bili Nursery and Landcare and community members.
-We are an affiliated program of Gardens for Wildlife VictoriaOpens in new tab, a state-wide network active in more than 25 municipalities across Victoria.
 The City of Melbourne have used the successful Knox Gardens for Wildlife Program, and research on its impact, as a model to develop a local program.
+Thank you to Knox City Council and Gardens for Wildlife Victoria for their assistance.

-Make your garden a haven for local wildlife
+Join the program and make your garden a haven for local wildlife

-Request a garden visit
+Request a garden visit.

 Connect with Gardens for Wildlife online

-Gardens for Wildlife VictoriaOpens in new tab is a network of community members and council/shire officers across Victoria supporting each other to involve local residents, schools and businesses to join in caring for the native plants and animals of our communities.
+Gardens for Wildlife Victoria is a network of community members and council/shire officers across Victoria supporting each other to involve local residents, schools and businesses to join us in caring for the native plants and animals of our communities.

-The Gardens for Wildlife Facebook groupOpens in new tab is a great place to share and learn from other passionate wildlife gardeners.
+The Gardens for Wildlife Facebook group is a great place to share and learn from other passionate wildlife gardeners!

 Be inspired by stories from our gardeners